Editor’s Note: This Israeli Defense chief could be a stand-up comic.

 “The Islamic State is already here, that is no longer a secret.
 I am not speaking about territories bordering the State of Israel, but within the state itself,” said the president, “Research studies, arrests, testimonies, and overt and covert analyses… clearly indicate that there is increasing support for the Islamic State among Israeli Arabs, while some are actually joining ISIS.”

-In late December, the self-proclaimed leader of Islamic State, Abu Bakr al-Baghdadi, issued a threat against Israel via a social media audio message.
+In late December, the self-proclaimed leader of the Islamic State, Abu Bakr al-Baghdadi, issued a threat against Israel via a social media audio message.
 In an audio recording attributed to Baghdadi, he warned that Palestinian lands will become a “graveyard” for the Jews.
 Shortly before Baghdadi’s alleged message, the Islamic State also released a threatening video in Hebrew warning that “no Jew” will be left alive once the terror group captures Jordan.

 Rivlin said that the ISIS presence “is not a consequence of the Israeli-Palestinian conflict,” but is rather a global“altruistic evil” phenomenon.

 To protect Israeli society from IS, the president urged a “just and strong” response from the Israeli armed and security forces.
-“The ISA and the Israel Police must intensify their capabilities among the Arab community, while isolating the violent extremists and dealing with them with a firm hand,” he said.
+“The ISA and the Israel Police must intensify their capabilities among the Arab community while isolating the violent extremists and dealing with them with a firm hand,” he said.